-- Check that all lines are properly attached between the brake calipers and brake master cylinders - 2.
+- 1. Check that all lines are properly attached between the brake calipers and brake master cylinders. - 2.
 Check brake fluid reservoir level and fill to MAX line (located on the pilot side of the engine compartment mounted to the firewall). - 3.
 Depress brakes using pilot pedals, brakes will likely be "spongy" and need significant travel to build braking force. - 4.
 Loosen hydraulic fitting at one brake caliper just enough to let fluid and air seep out when brakes are actuated. - 5.
 While one person actuates the brakes, a second person should watch the brake caliper with the loose fitting. - 6.
 If air is in the system, actuating the brakes will cause bubbles in the fluid coming out of the loosened brake caliper fitting. - 7.
 Actuate the brakes through full travel several times until all the bubbles have been released and fluid is being expelled at the loose caliper without signs of air. - 8.
 Tighten the loose caliper fitting. - 9.
-Check fluid level in brake fluid reservoir and refill to MAX line as necessary.

-- 10. Repeat procedure at each caliper. - 11.
-When complete, brakes should not feel "soft" or "spongy" when actuated. - 6.
+Check fluid level in brake fluid reservoir and refill to MAX line as necessary. - 10.
+Repeat procedure at each caliper. - 11.
 When complete, brakes should not feel "soft" or "spongy" when actuated.

-BLEEDING BRAKE SYSTEM (ALT.)
+BLEEDING BRAKE SYSTEM (ALTERNATE METHOD)